 I couldn't believe this was happening.

 My cheeks were burning with embarrassment as I stood there, clutching my lunch tray in my shaking hands.
-I could feel my heart thudding uncontrollably in my chest as it resonated in my ears.
+I couldn't control the rapid pace of my heart while it pounded and resonated loudly in my ears.

-They were all laughing--every single one.
+They were all laughing—every single one of them.
 I wasn't sure why.
 I was completely blindsided.
-All I did was step in the room and everyone was in hysterics.
+All I did was step in the room, and everyone in the cafeteria fell into hysterics.

 Their eyes shot through me like daggers, and it felt as if I were an animal ready for slaughter.
-Even though Valerie was right next to me, I felt completely singled out.
-The spotlight was on me and there was no way to escape its scorching heat.
+Even though Valerie was right beside me, I was completely singled out.
+The spotlight was on me, and there was no way to escape its scorching heat.

-"Evelyn, Evelyn, Evelyn."
-A sickeningly sweet voice cooed as a blonde figure stepped from the crowd.
+"Evelyn!" a sickeningly sweet voice cooed as a blonde figure emerged from the crowd.
 My jaw clenched, and my eyes narrowed.
-Grace Hawthorne--my ex-best friend and current best friend's girlfriend.
+Grace Hawthorne—my ex-best friend and current best friend's girlfriend.

 My eyes suddenly widened.
 Adam.
 Where is he?

 Hastily, I whipped my head around in all directions, furiously scanning the faces of the rest of the student body.
 Each one held the same expression: complete and utter amusement.
 There was something I was missing here, and I never wanted to find out what it was.

 Just then, I took the time to look away from Grace and survey the crowd again.
 Somehow, I spotted him, standing there behind a dozen kids.
 Adam's face was a pale red, and what seemed to be a disappointed expression dawned his features.
-He locked eyes with me, my desperate gaze begging him to save me and get me out of this mess--just like he always did.
-But when he looked away from me as if he didn't know who I was, I felt a sharp pang surge through my chest, just like in those movies, books, and TV shows.
+He locked eyes with me, my desperate gaze begging him to save me and get me out of this mess.
+But when he looked away as if he didn't know who I was, I felt a sharp pang surge through my chest.